jwplayer/ott-web-app/platforms/web/docs/build-from-source.md

 If you link directly to your JWP cloud player using the [APP_PLAYER_ID](#app_player_id) environment variable or the [playerId ini setting](initialization-file.md#playerid), you do not need to provide a value for `APP_PLAYER_LICENSE_KEY`.

-It is recommended that this value be provided via a .env.local file or a GitHub secret to avoid saving it in version control.
+It is recommended that this value be provided via a .env.local file or a github secret to avoid saving it in version control.

 If you are using pre-compiled builds instead of building the code yourself, you can also set this value with the [playerLicenseKey ini setting](initialization-file.md#playerLicenseKey).
 Keep in mind, if the [playerLicenseKey ini setting](initialization-file.md#playerLicenseKey) is provided, it will be used even if the `APP_PLAYER_LICENSE_KEY` environment variable is set.